 Duration: 4 nights / 5 days

 Ljubljana is a delighful city and one of the best times to go is during Advent.
-The city is vibrant and full of festive cheer due to the four Christmas markets held in its historic city centre.
-Here you'll find a wide range of Slovenian culinary products, delicious honey, schnapps and arts & crafts items.
+At the four Christmas markets held in its historic city centre you'll find a wide range of Slovenian culinary products, delicious honey, schnapps and arts & crafts items.
 Why not warm up with a mug of mulled wine and feast on traditional sausages.

 The Christmas markets are accompanied by a daily programme of events held in the nearby streets and squares.

-What's included on your Winter Short Break ?
+What's included on your Winter City Break ?

-Enjoy breakfast at the hotel before setting out with your local guide to explore the city for a couple of hours.
+Enjoy breakfast at the hotel before setting out with your local guide to explore the city.

-The afternoon is free to continue your exploration of the city or why not take part in an optional wine tour?
+The afternoon is free to continue your exploration of the city or you might like to take part in a wine tour (optional).